-- Weigh the flour with a kitchen scale to get the most accurate measurement.
-Using more flour than needed will result in dry cookies!
+- Precision is key!
+Weigh the flour with a kitchen scale to get the most accurate measurement.
+Using more flour than needed will result in dry cookies.

-- If you don’t have a kitchen scale, use a spoon to place the flour in the measuring cup.
+- Don’t have a kitchen scale?
+No worries!
+Use a spoon to place the flour in the measuring cup.
 Don’t just scoop it, or you’ll get more flour than you need.

-- Don’t overmix the ingredients; otherwise, your cookies will turn out dry.
+- Mix but don’t overdo it!
+Overmixing is the enemy of moist cookies.
 Stop mixing as soon as streaks of flour disappear.

-- Don’t use real bananas.
-They’ll add too much moisture to the cookies, making them overly cakey.
+- Skip the real bananas.
+They’ll make your cookies too cakey.
 Stick to instant pudding, and your cookies will be nice and chewy.

-- Add another crunchy element with chopped walnuts or pecans.
+- Add some crunch!
+Walnuts or pecans add the perfect amount of crunch.
 Toast the nuts beforehand to deepen their flavor.

-- Use a cookie scoop to ensure the cookies are the same size.
+- Use a cookie scoop.
+This ensures the cookies are the same size.
 Not only will they look better, but they’ll bake evenly.

 How to Store Banana Pudding Cookies

 Store banana pudding cookies in an airtight container and enjoy them for 3 to 4 days.